dojo/framework/docs/en/stores/supplemental.md

 ]);
 ```

 Access to state root is not permitted and will throw an error, for example, `get(path('/'))`.
-This applies to Operations also, it is not possible to create an operation that will update the state root.
-Best practices with @dojo/framework/stores mean touching the smallest part of the store as is necessary.
+This restriction also applies to Operations; it is not possible to create an operation that will update the state root.
+Best practices with `@dojo/framework/stores` encourage accessing the smallest necessary part of the store.